open/close all folders

 - Badass Grandpa: He may be an old man, but he's a powerful monk and the greatest of the Nalpazca.

 - Bare-Fisted Monk: Monks are most powerful when they fight with their fists.
-And he is never depicted with any weapon.
+And he is never depicted with any weapon in official artwork.
+In game, he uses a hatchet and sabre as secondary weapons.

 - Covered with Scars: Zahua believes that suffering is the path to enlightenment and so he has wounded himself many times, leaving his body covered in nasty scars.